 14 of the best towns in Puglia, Italy

 Read on to find out about 14 of the best and prettiest towns in Puglia.
-These towns are presented in alphabetical order, mainly because I couldn’t possibly put them in any order of favour!
+These towns are presented alphabetically, mainly because I couldn’t put them in any order of favour!
 Every town on this list is beautiful.

 I have included links for you to check hotel prices in each town, but do read on to the end, where I recommend which towns are the best to stay in.